-Ouestion #6: What should Hanover do to address the regional housing crisis?
+What should Hanover do to address the regional housing crisis?

 - Decide how much housing Hanover wants to develop and where it should be built. - Keep zoning amendments simple focus on clearly communicating what is allowed. - Site plan regulations do not need to go to Town Meeting, just approval by the Planning Board after a public hearing.
-Keep related information out of the zoning amendments. - Encourage the development of more on-campus housing at Dartmouth. - Hanover should adopt form-based codes and allow more densely built housing with no parking minimums within the downtown. - Build housing on empty parking lots.
+Keep related information out of the zoning amendments. - Encourage the development of more on-campus housing at Dartmouth. - Hanover should adopt form-based codes and allow more densely built housing with no parking minimums within the downtown.